Meet EPA Scientist John Wambaugh, Ph.D.

-The statistical models are a way of assuring that we are spending EPA research dollars most effectively and studying the “right” things, rather than alphabetical order or random selections.
+The models we develop are a way of assuring that we are spending EPA research dollars most effectively and studying the “right” things, rather than alphabetical order or random selections.
 The goal, as we continue to improve on our models, is to make sure that we are selecting the chemicals that are most important to public health.

 When did you first know you wanted to be a scientist?

 I was infatuated with Godzilla as a three or four year old, and I became obsessed with dinosaurs during my childhood.
-There wasn’t much of a market for toy dinosaurs in the 1970s, so when the store ran out of little plastic toys, my parents had to say, “Here’s a textbook on dinosaurs”.
+There wasn’t much of a market for toy dinosaurs in the 1970s, so when the store ran out of little plastic toys, my parents had to essentially say, “Here’s a textbook on dinosaurs”.
 That was a fast jump into realizing that people study science for a living.
 In the discipline of paleontology, you never see the actual animal, just the evidence.
 You’re governed by the measurements that you have within the rocks, yet you can infer all sorts of things.
 This is the evidence that I have—how do I get better evidence?
 What other conclusions can I draw?
 It’s the process of finding more and drawing conclusions that has always interested me.

 How did you get there?
 Tell us about your background.

 In graduate school, I studied statistical physics and computer science.
-What I was really studying was complex systems, a topic that grew out of chaos physics.
+What I was really studying was “complex systems”, a topic that grew out of chaos physics.
 We were looking at systems that were greater than the sum of their parts.
 My favorite example is the wave at a football stadium.
 It could be a stadium full of fans in the Big House at Michigan, at Nebraska, or at NC State, it doesn’t matter, the wave is always the same speed.
 You get all these different people together and you always get a similar result.
 It’s called an emergent phenomenon.
 And within physics, we like to study the simplest system that we can.
 I did an entire PhD studying sand.
 Individual grains of sand aren’t too exciting but if you put enough individual rocks of sand together, it will always form the same exact angle and slope, called the angle of repose.
 The complex system there is how do all of those rocks “talk” to each other and align themselves perfectly every time.